Perspective | Death by suicide among police is a quiet epidemic. It needs to be acknowledged.

 “I want to tell you that since the night he died, not a single officer has come over on their own to check on me,” she wrote.

-It’s not easy to track years of trauma and incidents and stress and what may have triggered these suicides, but the numbers show the rate — except for a noticeable spike in 2019, when 238 officers killed themselves — is fairly constant over the years.
+It’s not easy to track years of trauma and incidents and stress and what may have triggered these suicides, but the numbers show that the rate — except for a noticeable spike in 2019, when 238 officers killed themselves — is fairly constant over the years.

-That year — 2019 — was when the Police Executive Research Forum, a nonprofit organization specializing in research and policy on policing issues, issued a sweeping report on the disturbing trend, noting there is no central repository for these statistics.
+That year — 2019 — was when the Police Executive Research Forum, a nonprofit organization specializing in research and policy on policing issues, issued a sweeping report on the disturbing trend, noting that there is no central repository for these statistics.

 When an officer is killed feloniously, there is a “playbook” of investigations, of honors, of support for the family, said Chuck Wexler, executive director of the forum.